Bedfordshire and Hertfordshire Regiment: Service 1881–1914

 On formation, the 1st Battalion the Bedfordshire Regiment was stationed at Newry in Ireland, while the 2nd was in India.
 The 1st Battalion remained on home service in England and Malta until 1889, when it sailed for India.
 In 1895, it formed part of the force that took part in the Relief of Chitral.
 The battalion left India in 1907, arriving in England via Aden in the following year.
 In 1913, it was posted to Mullingar in Ireland.

 The 2nd Battalion served in India and Burma until 1891 when it returned to England, moving to Dublin in 1898.
 From there it moved to South Africa in 1900, taking part in the Second Boer War.
-In 1903, it returned to England and moved to Gibraltar in 1907, Bermuda in 1910 and to South Africa in 1912.
+In 1903, it returned to England and moved to the Imperial fortress of Gibraltar in 1907, the Imperial fortress of Bermuda in 1910, and to South Africa in 1912.

 The 4th (Militia) Battalion was embodied in January 1900, and a contingent of 500 officers and men embarked the SS Goorkha the following month for service in South Africa, taking part in the Second Boer War.
 Lieutenant-colonel Lord Cranborne was in command.
 Most of the battalion returned home on the SS Guelph in June 1902.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had two reserve battalions and one territorial battalion.